Prachi088/job-portal/README.md

 ### SecurityConfig — CORS & Route Guards

-CORS is locked to the production AWS S3 frontend origin. `allowCredentials` is `false` because auth is handled via the `Authorization` header (JWT), not cookies.
+CORS allowed origins are read from the `CORS_ORIGINS` environment variable (comma-separated if multiple), not hardcoded in source. `allowCredentials` is `false` because auth is handled via the `Authorization` header (JWT), not cookies.

+To add or change an allowed frontend origin, update `CORS_ORIGINS` in Render's environment settings — no code change or redeploy of source required, just a restart.

 **Publicly accessible routes** (no token required):